Middle School Division

 College Fair: College and University representatives from across the nation are onsite at the conference to answer questions your students may have about arts programs, financial aid, and application to their schools.
 This could be the first opportunity for parents and students to begin thinking about what college their student might attend.

 Performances: Included in your registration, you and your students will have access to the following, additional activities:

 - An opening night performance by Sarasota’s Asolo Conservatory Theater’s touring production.
 Immediately following the performance, the cast will have a talkback with the audience.

 - Theatre for Youth Play Festival featuring groups from around the state

 - High School One-Act Play Festival featuring top secondary school productions from around the state

 - Community Theatre Play Festival featuring professionally-produced productions from around the state

 - DraMature Senior Festival, featuring senior-citizen cabaret acts from around the state

 - 10-Minute Play Festival, featuring state college drama programs from around the state

 - An Inclusion Festival Showcase for students with special needs

 - Closing Ceremony.
-In addition to awards for all divisions, a performance from Daytona State College’s production of Smokey Joe’s Cafe is scheduled.
+In addition to awards for all divisions, a musical performance by special guests

 Housing: FTC has blocked rooms at several nearby hotels, to guarantee both availability and a lower rate.
 This information can be found under the Festival tab on the main page.